-VENICE is Sony's new 6K Full Frame(36x24mm sensor) and S35 cine camera.
-Sony hinted about the camera in June 2017.
+It is Sony's new 6K Full Frame and S35 cine camera.
+This is the Full Frame $36 \times 24$ camera that Sony whispered last June.
 In a very quick whisper-to-product launch, VENICE was presented to the world on September 6 at Sony Pictures Studios in Culver City, not far from Venice Beach.
 The European premiere was in London at Pinewood on Sept 7.

 VENICE comes with a PL mount.
 Remove 6 screws and a leverlock E-mount lurks underneath.
 The big news is the big picture, dual internal ND filter wheels with 0 to 8 stops of ND, and an interchangeable sensor assembly.
-The newly designed 36×24 mm sensor has 15 stops of dynamic range and supports almost every format from Full Frame 3:2 to Super35 4K full 18mm height 4:3, Anamorphic and Spherical, and everything in between.
+The newly designed $36 \times 24$ mm sensor has 15 stops of dynamic range and supports almost every format from Full Frame 3:2 to Super35 4K full 18mm height 4:3, Anamorphic and Spherical, and everything in between.